energysistem/manuals/42300- Energy Keyboard Pro 9 Windows/en/09-troubleshooting.md

 ## Troubleshooting

-* Works this Keyboard with all the devices?
+* Does this Keyboard work with all the devices?

 No. This Keyboard was designed exclusively to work with Energy Tablet Pro 9  Windows 3G.